Montimage/closed-loop-int-cti/README.md

 To enable or disable the auto execution, you can modify `auto_perform_reaction` parameter in `/opt/mmt/operator/config.json`.
 When auto execution is disable, a button appears in GUI when having a alert and user needs to click on the button to perform the reaction.

-## ML-detector

-ML detector module is currently filter out any traffic which are not from the given IPs in `src-ips.txt`.
-This intention is to verify only on direction traffic, either from client to server, or vice versa.

-You need to add source IPs of traffic to be verify in `src-ips.txt`.

 ## Redis communication

 This version uses Redis bus as a moyen of communication.
 It is easier than using socket when having multi listeners.